Ireland-Scotland day 6 & 7 - Tramore & Waterford

 note - you can enlarge any part of a picture by left-clicking in and then out again.

-On Friday morning after another great breakfast, we went for a walk to look for the Metal Men.
+On Friday morning at breakfast we had an hour's chat with the owner, and afterwards went for a walk to look for the Metal Men, along the coast.

 The number of shipwrecks here is mind-boggling.

-Historically, large sailing ships (and even steam powered ships) are known to have no little to no control in really rough seas, and winds, and massive storms often used to blow ships hundreds of miles off-course, with little to no control.
+Historically, large sailing ships or steam powered ships were known to have no little to no control in really rough seas, and winds, and massive storms often used to blow ships hundreds of miles off-course, with little to no control.

-The last image shows that Tramore harbor has a boxy-shaped entrance, and ships might inadvertently find storm currents or winds pushing them into this trap, consisting of shallow water & rocky outcroppings.
-SE Ireland is known to have a very rugged coast.
+Tramore harbor has a boxy-shaped entrance, and ships might inadvertently find storm currents or winds pushing them into this trap, consisting of shallow water & very rocky outcroppings.

 Waterford - later in the day we visited the historic town of Waterford, only a few miles inland from Tramore.

-The Docent said that the glass making and decorating or etching jobs require a 6 to 8 year apprenticeship. and, those jobs pay really well.
-She added that the most skilled glass-cutting finishers only work two 3-hour shifts, with two hours off to recover in between.
+The Docent told me hat the glass-making and decorating/etching jobs require a 6 to 8 year apprenticeship. and, that these jobs pay really well.
+When I mentioned that the mental concentration required was enormous, she agreed and added that the most skilled glass-cutting finishers work two 3-hour shifts, with two hours off to recover in between.

 The Docent said that at a recent (2011?)
-College Football Bowl Championship (BCS) ceremony in the US, held a month before the main sporting event, one of the guest speakers on the way to the podium lost his balance and lurched into the table with the Waterford crystal trophy on it, which rolled a bit & then smashed into the ground.
+College Football Bowl Championship (BCS) ceremony in the US, held a month before the main sporting event, one of the guest speakers on the way to the podium lost his balance and lurched into the table with the Waterford crystal BCS trophy on it, which rolled off its support & smashed into the ground.
 That crystal football cost 23,000 Euros, or 41,000 USD, in currencies compared at the time of our visit.

 Since then, the US BCS has asked Waterford to make & keep a backup crystal football on hand, in case this ever happens again, and, surprisingly, our small tour group was able to hand the backup crystal football around.
 Upon request, the docent held it & posed for us.